JavaWick-Core99K/Pandemic/README.md

 Obstacle:
 Panda AIs will be your primary foes.
-Make one move and they will move as well trying to capture you.
+Make one move and they will move as well in an attempt to capture you.

-Power ups:
+Power-ups:
 Shiny golden toilet paper - undo one move for the pandas.
 Shiny purple toilet paper - undo two moves for the pandas.
 Water bottle - ability to move once without pandas following you.
 Face mask - Move up two spaces once.

-How to play:
+Controls:
-Used W,A,S,D to move the player.
+Use W,A,S,D keys to move the player.